Brewers vs. Orioles Player Props Betting Odds

 Yelich Stats

-- Yelich has collected 52 hits with seven doubles, seven home runs and 28 walks.
-He has driven in 25 runs with 14 stolen bases.
+- Yelich has nine doubles, seven home runs, 29 walks and 25 RBI (55 total hits).
+He has swiped 16 bases.

 Yelich Recent Games